jpegleg/signer-daemon/README.md

 Using the ecdsa socket daemons locally, the default 4 celery workers on the signing daemon are doing 37 TPS easily, and could likely handle several times that rate of requests.

-Note the important difference here between the DSS and PSS verification outputs (don't chanage these unless you know what you are doing):
+Note the important difference here between the DSS and PSS verification outputs (don't change these unless you know what you are doing):

 ECDSA DSS
 ```